 At its core, return stacking generally is the combination of strategies, often an “alpha” and a “beta” strategy, into a single portfolio or fund.
 One of these components, the alpha or the beta, is generally attained through cash efficient derivatives.
 Given futures require only a small percentage of capital versus the gross notional exposure, capital can be used to create multiple exposures.
 As such, leverage is employed, but generally (and importantly) in a risk reducing manner.

-Notably however the resulting risk metrics are not equally “stacked” – the risk as measured by “volatility” does not increase proportionally and is lower than the standalone volatility of the S&P 500.
+Notably however the resulting risk metrics are not the sum of the parts – the risk as measured by “volatility” does not increase proportionally and is lower than the standalone volatility of the S&P 500.
 The worst drawdown is actually lower than the traditional 60/40 portfolio despite the use of leverage – this over a period of almost 35 years.
 This is again due to the non-correlation of the two portfolios and is a key differentiator between return stacking and more traditional uses of leverage that tends to magnify volatility and drawdown – rather than reduce it.

 Why Return Stacking?